jeongdongin050416-star/CS20200_project/README.md

 Manual changes were necessary after the initial LLM-generated version.
 In particular, unnecessary test code was removed, the code was reorganized by module/file, the speed range was adjusted, and projectile simulation parameters were changed.

-The main part the LLM did not handle correctly was projectile collision behavior.
-With the initial timing and miss logic, the cannonball could appear to pass through buildings or disappear too suddenly after passing a tank.
-This was corrected by reducing the simulation time step, adjusting frame delay, and changing the miss conditions so that a shot misses when it hits a building, falls to the ground, or leaves the battlefield.
+The main part the LLM did not handle correctly was projectile behavior.
+In the initial version, the simulation time step was too large, so the cannonball could visually pass through buildings or tanks between frames.
+To fix this, I reduced the simulation time step and adjusted the animation frame delay.

+The miss condition also needed to be changed.
+In the initial version, the cannonball could disappear simply because it passed behind a tank, and building collision was not handled as a proper miss condition.
+This felt unnatural during gameplay.
+I changed the miss logic so that a shot is treated as a miss when it hits a building, falls to the ground, or leaves the battlefield.

 ---